Tanjong Jara Resort and Malacca

 There are a range of room types to choose from, all decorated in simple but elegant Malay style with crisp white linens and an open plan design.
 Some have balconies or terraces.

 Before the beach - 3 days

 The alluring city of Malacca, a UNESCO World Heritage Site, was originally a small fishing village, but soon became a wealthy trade centre for Chinese and Indian merchants, which in turn attracted European attention and eventually Portuguese and Dutch rule.
-Discover Malacca’s multi-cultural heritage and colonial influences on a guided walking tour past the Malay Village and St Lawrence Church before climbing St Paul’s Hill towards the remains of the old Portuguese fortress.
+Discover Malacca’s multicultural heritage and colonial influences on a guided walking tour past the Malay Village and St Lawrence Church before climbing St Paul’s Hill toward the remains of the old Portuguese fortress.
 Wander through the narrow streets to ornate temples, and visit the old Dutch churches, imposing mosques and fascinating museums chronicling an intriguing past.

 The Majestic Malacca hotel is located on the banks of the river with 54 spacious deluxe rooms and suites built around a 1920s mansion that remains at the heart of the hotel.

 Tanjong Jara Resort sits at the end of a long, golden, palm-fringed beach.
 The resort’s architecture reflects the styles of the Malay Archipelago, with elaborate tiered-roofs poking through thick palm groves.
 The 100 rooms have been tucked into expansive tropical gardens that, even when the hotel is full, maintain a tranquil ambiance.